foundriesio/docs/source/reference-manual/boards/versal.rst

           - Parity: None
           - Flow control: None

 #.
-Power the board on.
+Power on the board.

 #.
 You should see the Versal console printing out the boot sequence.